Cost of LivingUpdated May 2026

 Share:XFLRWE

 In Daytona Beach, where 73,000 residents navigate a balanced market where patient buyers find deals and sellers price realistically, cost of living is another line item worth understanding.
-The data shows costs comes at a significant discount compared to national averages, running 27% cheaper, placing Daytona Beach below average nationally for this category.
+The data shows costs is priced about where you'd expect for a mid-range American market, placing Daytona Beach near the national midpoint for this category.
 The subtropical climate keeps construction crews working year-round, which helps with scheduling but doesn't reduce labor costs.
 Here's what that means in practical terms.

 Typical Cost Range in Daytona Beach